yeeking/bcn-2024-system/notes.md

 # Notes on building Barcelona system

+# 18/10/2024

+## Preparing for Saturday

+I started by planning out the talk for Saturday.
+Made some slides and sent to Mark.
+He is happy with the slides.

+I then spent the rest of the morning getting the markov model to work properly, which was really just a case of compiling it and testing.

+Then I went about getting the parrot model to work which involved me creating a new plugin and mucking about with JUCE's midi buffers to argue the thing into storing the correct timestamps for the items.
+Got it working and put a gui slider on it to vary the delay.
+Simples.

+## Multi-track model

+I experimented with the multi-track model.
+The dream i had was that I could somehow trigger it to create all kinds of cool layers with different instruments when you just feed it a single line.
+This does not work - it does not seem to generate outside of the channel you sent it.
+So I tried to hack it around:

+* take a single channel of input and stripe it - each note, move to the next track modded on 8.
+So you get the notes spread across the tracks
+* This kind of worked in that the multi-track model did send back some other channels.
+But it kinda sucks - not interesting for the finn sax input, for example.
+* Then I tried just duplicating the single channel of input across all 8 channels.
+It seems that the different channels actually respond quite similarly - not very interesting.
+I was expecting that different channels would respond differently to the same input, since presumably they'd been trained on different things.

 # 17/10/2024

 Working on new input output length logic.
 DONE * Add a function to the ring buffer so it always sends the n most recent items, even when it wraps around, noting that it writes new items at index and increments index.
 So most recent n items =

-* verify can adjust input and output with the UI
+X * verify can adjust input and output with the UI

-* Mix in for auto-regression... so it has memory of its own notes as well as human's - better to continue ideas?
+X * Mix in for auto-regression... so it has memory of its own notes as well as human's - better to continue ideas?

 # 16/10/2024

+## Next steps with the sax version

-## Finalising mark's system for Sat
+## Finalising mark's system for Sat.
+DOME

 X - sort out the double midi init thing on live_web script -> couldn't quite figure out why it calls that code twice, but pushed initMIDI to the start button callback